mambawopieman/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

 Remember to take breaks throughout the day to avoid burnout and maintain focus.
 Additionally, always keep learning and updating your skills.
 The technology industry is constantly evolving, so it' s important to stay ahead of the curve.
 Read blogs, attend conferences, or join online communities to learn about the latest trends and techniques.

+# 2023-12-25
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Complex code may demonstrate your technical prowess, but simple and readable code demonstrates your understanding of the problem and respect for future maintainers.
+Always strive to write clear, concise, and self-explanatory code, and remember that refactoring is a continuous process to achieve simplicity without sacrificing functionality."